 The Bachelor of Science degree in Engineering Technology – Biomedical concentration is designed to prepare technologists for work in health care settings.
 Biomedical engineering technologists often work on a health care team to ensure safe and effective use of medical instruments and equipment for cardiology, diagnostic imaging, emergency facilities, respiratory, surgery, and trauma.

-Students in this program receive technical instruction in the following areas:
+Students in this program will receive technical instruction in the following areas:

 • Equipment installation and modification